Tim Grunhard

 Timothy Gerard Grunhard (born May 17, 1968) is an American football coach and former center.
-A second-round draft choice in the 1990 NFL Draft for the Kansas City Chiefs, Grunhard went on to play 169 games with Kansas City, the fourth most ever by a Chiefs offensive lineman.
+A second-round draft choice in the 1990 NFL draft for the Kansas City Chiefs, Grunhard went on to play 169 games with Kansas City, the fourth most ever by a Chiefs offensive lineman.

-Collegiate career
+College career

 Grunhard grew up in Chicago, Illinois and attended St. Laurence High School in Burbank.
 He later moved to South Bend, Indiana where he later played on some of Notre Dame's most successful teams.
 He started every game in 1988 when the Irish went undefeated and won the national championship.
 That season included victories over 3 otherwise undefeated teams: West Virginia in the Fiesta Bowl, USC in a #1 vs. #2 showdown on the final weekend of the regular season, and the 31–30 win over Miami at Notre Dame Stadium that is considered one of the greatest college football games ever played.

 Professional career

-Grunhard was a second round draft pick of the Kansas City Chiefs in 1990 and was an anchor for the Chiefs' teams of the 1990s, alongside Dave Szott.
+Grunhard was a second round draft pick of the Kansas City Chiefs in 1990.
+He was an anchor for the Chiefs' teams of the 1990s, alongside Dave Szott.
 During that time, he started 164 games for the Chiefs, which ranks third in franchise history.
 Grunhard made his first and only appearance in the Pro Bowl following the 1999 NFL season after Denver Broncos center Tom Nalen was forced to miss the game due to injury.

 Coaching career

-Bishop Miege
+Bishop Miege (first stint)

 Grunhard became the head coach of the Bishop Miege High School football team, a Roman Catholic private high school in Roeland Park, Kansas, in 2006.
 He taught theology.
 In his first season as coach in 2006, the varsity team finished with a record of 3–6.
 The team won five straight district titles and the 2009 4A state title in Grunhard's six years of coaching.